Now let’s talk more about Inverters!

 You can only turn on one pair of diagonal switches at a time.
 That means you can have these 2 possible cases…

-• S1 and S4 are turned on while S2 and S3 are turned off.
+- and are turned on while and are turned off.

-• S1 and S4 are turned off while S2 and S3 are turned on.
+- and are turned off while and are turned on.

 Let’s analyze the first case…